mentalisttraceur/python-raise/README.rst

   justify throwing in some linter-specific disabling comment just to quell one spurious warning in an otherwise ``flake8``-silent file.

-* We do not allow ``exception`` or ``traceback`` to be arbitrary
+* Not allowing ``exception`` or ``traceback`` to be arbitrary callables:
-  callables: Even though it has value for all/most arguments of all/many functions, it is precisely because of this that it is best implemented as a general composable tool (such a as a decorator/wrapper function).
+  Even though it has value for all/most arguments of all/many functions, it is precisely because of this that it is best implemented as a general composable tool (such a as a decorator/wrapper function).

   If done, it ought to be done for both exception and traceback, so not supporting it for one implies not supporting it for the other.